The 5 Best RGB Keyboards of 2026

 1. Best RGB Keyboard

-This keyboard also has a few other standout hardware features, including dedicated media keys and a column of programmable macro keys on the left side of the board.
-It also supports a much higher-than-average maximum polling rate of 8000Hz and an effective update rate of 4000Hz.
-This helps it maintain extremely low and consistent split-millisecond latency, making it a standout choice for casual or competitive gaming in any genre.
-Not only that but the Cherry MX Speed Silver switches are optimized for gaming, with an incredibly short pre-travel distance and a light actuation force.
+This keyboard has a few other standout hardware features, including dedicated media keys and a column of programmable macro keys on the left side of the board.
+It supports a much higher-than-average maximum polling rate of 8000Hz and an effective update rate of 4000Hz.
+This helps it maintain extremely consistent split-millisecond latency, so it's a standout choice for casual or competitive gaming in any genre.
+Not only that, but the Cherry MX Speed Silver switches are optimized for gaming, with an incredibly short pre-travel distance and a light actuation force.
 This keyboard's price tends to fluctuate, but it's at its best value when it falls to around $200 USD or less.

 See our review